trifork/dpk-docs/README.md

 We use Github Actions and have added a workflow for continuous deployment.
 So when a new release has been created (manually, from Github Releases) of a given repository, it triggers the Github action for build and deployment of the service.

 We use Github Container Registry to store the built release images of the services.
-The images which are built and are available can be viewed from the `Pakcages` site on the repository (found in the right hand side of the Code tab).
+The images which are built and are available can be viewed from the `Packages` site on the repository (found in the right hand side of the Code tab).

 The deployment process is maintained by [flux](https://fluxcd.io/) using helm charts for deployng docker images to Kubernetes.